jgarciasacristan/evercam-gateway/README.md

 *    *Small footprint*: with erlang (erlang-mini), we can achieve a very small distribution size.
 We want to be able to support minimal hardware.
 *    *Performance*: Erlang is fast
 *    *Flexibility*: hot swapping of code is considered to be a major future benefit
 *    *Maintainability*: creating a system of this complexity in C would be vastly too costly and too hard to maintain.
-Elixir has the features that we need to create maintable software
+Elixir has the features that we need to create maintainable software
 *    *The future*: given that we expect to have a large network of hardware devices in a highly distributed network, it makes sense to use a language that can support multi-node communications out of the box.